apache/incubator-gluten/docs/GazelleJni.md

 | velox_home | When building Gazelle-Jni with Velox, the location of Velox should be set. | /root/velox |

 When build_arrow set to True, the build_arrow.sh will be launched and compile a custom arrow library from [OAP Arrow](https://github.com/oap-project/arrow/tree/arrow-4.0.0-oap)
-If you wish to change any parameters from Arrow, you can change it from the `build_arrow.sh` script under `native-sql-engine/arrow-data-source/script/`.
+If you wish to change any parameters from Arrow, you can change it from the [build_arrow.sh](../tools/build_arrow.sh) script.

 ##### Configure the compiled jar to Spark